Recover Well After Your facelift

 Your Plastic Surgeon will give you detailed instructions regarding your post-operative care.
 It is vital that you follow these instructions exactly.
 These instructions will likely include specific steps to take in caring for your incisions, a schedule of post-op doctor’s appointments, instructions for taking pain medication, and guidelines for when you can begin to perform different activities.
 For example, you may need to wait a few days to wash your hair, and maybe a few weeks to begin heavy exercise.
 Your Board-Certified Plastic Surgeon will tailor your post-operative instructions to your unique needs.

 We hope these recommendations will help to make your facelift recovery as quick and easy as possible.
 Although following these recommendations after surgery is vital, there is something even more important: choosing your doctor.
 Your results are, literally, in your surgeon’s hands.
 With this in mind, be sure to select an experienced, highly-regarded, Board-Certified Plastic Surgeon.
-Our five Board-Certified Plastic Surgeons all have the experience and skill to perform your facelift with absolute precision.
+Our six Board-Certified Plastic Surgeons all have the experience and skill to perform your facelift with absolute precision.